 On the day of your surgery, our staff will greet you warmly at the accredited surgical facility.
 After meeting with Dr. Mohan for a final time before your procedure (where he can answer any remaining questions you may have), anesthesia will then be delivered by an anesthesiologist in the operating room.

 Next, Dr. Mohan will begin making the necessary incisions.
-Most incisions made with a neck lift are similar to those made with a face lift.
+Most incisions made are similar to those made with a face lift.
 Usually, these are around the ear and often into the hairline.
 Sometimes, a small incision is also made beneath the chin within the “shadow of the neck” in order to perform a small amount of liposuction and tighten up the neck’s center.

 The muscle beneath the skin will then be tightened, and any excess skin will be trimmed away.
 From there, the incisions will be closed, and you will be taken to a recovery room.